cockroachdb/docs/src/current/v24.2/cost-based-optimizer.md

 To verify that a query uses a generic plan, check the [`EXPLAIN ANALYZE`]({% link {{ page.version.version }}/explain-analyze.md %}) output for the query.

-- If a generic query plan is optimized for the current execution, the `plan type` field in the output is `generic, re-optimized`.
+- If a generic query plan is optimized for the current execution, the `plan type` in the output is `generic, re-optimized`.
-- If a generic query plan is reused for the current execution without performing optimization, the `plan type` field in the output is `generic, reused`.
+- If a generic query plan is reused for the current execution without performing optimization, the `plan type` in the output is `generic, reused`.

 ## Join reordering